 The HCL Augmented Network Automation (ANA) Platform on AWS ensures agility, commercial viability, and scalability for customers.

-Both HCL Technologies and AWS are committed to making complex technology deployment easy, supporting distributed deployments, and managing capacity as needed.
+Both HCLTech and AWS are committed to making complex technology deployment easy, supporting distributed deployments, and managing capacity as needed.

 In summary, HCL ANA on AWS Platform benefits include: